-The Cheselbourne School Friends work extremely hard supporting the school by raising funds for us.
+The Cheselbourne School Friends are our parent organisation who volunteer their time and work extremely hard supporting the school by raising funds for us.
 Fund raising takes various forms and is a means not only of raising money, but also of coming together socially.
 The money raised helps to pay for things such as educational visits, entertainments and extra equipment.
-A half termly newsletter comes out from the friends with information about fundraising, spending and upcoming meetings and events.
-Links with the Community We believe that our links with the local community are very important and these help the children to feel proud that they are part of this community and can positively contribute to it.
+Meetings happen every half term to share information about fundraising, spending and upcoming meetings and events.

+Links with the Community

+We believe that our links with the local community are very important and these help the children to feel proud that they are part of this community and can positively contribute to it.
 We attend the local church regularly, inviting villagers and the congregation to join us.
-Often our celebrations happen in the church or Village Hall.
+Often our celebrations happen in the church or Village Hall such as a Remembrance Day Service.